EliaGiolli/Portfolio-personale/README.md

 - Smooth, declarative animations implemented using Framer Motion for enhanced UI experience.
 - Routing leverages React.lazy and `<Suspense>` for code splitting at the route and sub-route level, optimizing initial load and navigation to deep project pages.
 - TypeScript powers every layer, from route params to i18n resources and UI props, boosting reliability and IDE support.

+## ♿ Accessibility & Inclusive Design

+**Accessibility (a11y)** is a core part of this project’s architecture.
+Every component and interaction is built to ensure usability and inclusivity for all users.

+### 🧭 Semantic HTML & Structure

+- Consistent use of <header>, <main>, <section>, <article>, and <footer> elements for logical page hierarchy.

+- Layout components (e.g., ProjectsLayout, ContactsPage) use sections and landmarks to improve screen reader navigation.

+- Decorative <div>s have been replaced with semantic tags where possible.

+### 🗣️ ARIA & Focus Management

+- Implemented accessible modals via @headlessui/react with role="dialog", aria-modal="true", and aria-labelledby.

+- Custom hook useFocusRef ensures proper focus trapping, keyboard navigation, and Escape key closing inside dialogs.

+- Buttons, links, and interactive elements include descriptive aria-label attributes for clarity.

+### 🎨 Color & Contrast

+- All text and background colors meet WCAG 2.1 AA contrast requirements.

+- Dynamic Tailwind classes automatically adjust text and background color depending on the theme (dark or light mode).

+### ⌨️ Keyboard Navigation

+- Full keyboard accessibility across modals, navigation, and forms.

+- Logical focus order and visible focus outlines for better discoverability.

+### 🌍 Internationalization & Language Attributes

+- All translations are handled via i18next, with automatic language detection and safe fallback.

+- Accessible labels (e.g., for buttons and links) are localized using the same translation keys to provide a consistent experience across languages.

+- The <html lang> attribute updates dynamically based on the selected language.

+### ✅ Forms & Validation

+- React Hook Form provides type-safe validation with custom error messages readable by screen readers.

+- Form labels are explicitly associated with inputs, ensuring predictable navigation for assistive technologies.

 ## 🗂️ Project Structure